 Essiac “Tea”

-Essiac Tea is herbal tea that can be consumed on the Budwig Diet but is not part of the original protocol or an alternative to it.
+Essiac tea is considered compatible with the Budwig Diet, although it is not part of Dr Johanna Budwig’s original protocol and should not be regarded as an alternative to it.

-Essiac “tea” is a herbal infusion which was created for the treatment of cancer by Rene Caisse, a Canadian nurse.
-She was originally given the recipe in the 1920’s by an Ontario Ojibwa medicine man.
-It contains burdock root, sheep sorrel leaves, slippery elm bark and Indian rhubarb root The traditional formulation has continued to be used to this day.
+Essiac tea is a herbal infusion developed by the Canadian nurse René Caisse for use with people suffering from cancer.
+She said she was given the original recipe during the 1920s by an Ontario Ojibwa medicine man.
+The traditional formula contains burdock root, sheep sorrel leaves, slippery elm bark and Indian rhubarb root, and it continues to be used today.

-Essiac is simply Caisse’s surname spelled backwards.
-A small glass of the Essiac infusion is meant to be drunk twice daily before meals.
-It is not an official part of the Budwig diet but many people consider it compatible with Budwig diet.
+A small glass of the infusion is traditionally taken twice a day before meals.
+Although it is not an official part of the Budwig Diet, many people regard it as compatible because it is simply a herbal tea.

 Essiac tea is a remedy created for treating cancer